Sunny, warm Las Vegas weekend forecast before cold returns

 Thursday’s forecast high is 66 with sunny skies and light winds.
 Friday will be much of the same with a high near 69 while Saturday could reach 72 with sunny skies.

-The start of a “roller coaster train” of fronts will begin Sunday afternoon, said meteorologist Clay Morgan.
+The start of a “roller coaster train” of fronts will begin Sunday afternoon, said weather service meteorologist Clay Morgan.

 Sunday will be cloudy with a projected high of 61, but the chances of rain will increase after 4 p.m. and into the overnight hours.